madanyc/workfront-learn.en/help/collaborator-fundamentals-program/make-a-request.md

 ---
 title: How to Make a Request
-description: Learn how to find the [!UICONTROL Requests] area and make a request in [!DNL Adobe Workfront].
+description: Learn how to find the [!UICONTROL Requests] area and make a request.
 Then learn how to view submitted and draft requests.
 activity: use
 type: Tutorial
 team: Technical Marketing